The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

 - For those without tags, use cold water in a gentle cycle to be safe.

 When in doubt, you can never go wrong with cool water.
-Even though hot water (60°C & up) kills off bacteria, it wears and tears out your baby’s clothes faster.
+Even though hot water (60°C & up) kills off bacteria, it wears and tears out your infant’s clothes faster.

 6. Patiently Wait